 What kind of capital do you have and want?

-We tend to only think of money as capital.
-But that is just one type of resources: there is also social capital, material capital, living capital, intellectual capital, experiential capital, spiritual capital, cultural capital.
+We tend to only think of money as capital and focus on finding jobs that pat well.
+But that is just one type of resource: there is also social capital, material capital, living capital, intellectual capital, experiential capital, spiritual capital, cultural capital.
 In 2011 Ethan Roland and Gregory Landua wrote about the need to recognize and honor 8 forms of capital, not just the financial type, and to build organizations that measured more than financial profit.
 Most of you reading this blog are probably nodding along – after all wanting to be of contribution is often a major factor in changing careers – but do you actually honor the different forms of capitals in your life?
 Or do you find yourself so worried about money that you have become oblivious to the rest?

-When all you worry about is finding jobs that pay well, you do yourself a disservice.
+When all you worry about is finding jobs that pay well, you miss the bigger picture.
 The spiritual warning around money is not about having it or not having it, is about giving money first place in our hearts and minds, giving our power (and/or God’s power) away to “money.”
 This is why sometimes people have to experience either extreme wealth or extreme poverty to wake up: when they finally obtain all they always thought they wanted to be happy, or lose everything they thought they needed, they realize that material goods are after all not the most important thing in their lives.
 And just like after a near-death experience, things get in perspective.
 Check out this video recording from one of my panel discussions where we talked exactly about this issue.

 What about paying the bills?